-Power to the PIC18F56Q71 is connected from the on-board power supply and VTG pin through a 100 mil pin-header marked with "POWER" in silkscreen (J101).
-To measure the power consumption of the PIC18F56Q71 and other peripherals connected to the board, cut the Target Power strap and connect an ammeter over the strap.
+Power to the AVR64EA48 is connected from the on-board power supply and VTG pin through a 100 mil pin-header marked with "POWER" in silkscreen (J101).
+To measure the power consumption of the AVR64EA48 and other peripherals connected to the board, cut the Target Power strap and connect an ammeter over it.